owntech-foundation/Core/docs/scheduling.md

 !!! note ""
     PowerAPI is meant to deploy easily Real-time programs that must guarantee response within specified time constraints.
     In that context, scheduling is the action of asigning computing ressources to perform tasks.

 ## Include

 !!! note
     ```
-    #include <TataAPI.h>
+    #include <TaskAPI.h>
     ```
     Make sure that Task API is included